letsencrypt/website/docs/expiration-emails.md

 # Unsubscribing

 The email body has a link to unsubscribe from future notices.
-If you hit that link, you won't get any future expiration notices.
-The list of "who's unsubscribed" is independent for Staging notices and Production notices, so you can feel free to unsubscribe from Staging.
+If you hit that link, you won't get any expiration notices for the next year.
+The list of "who's unsubscribed" is independent for Staging notices and Production notices, so you can feel free to unsubscribe from Staging without affecting your Production status.

+Note that your unsubscribe is only valid for one year, so you will have to renew it every year.

 There's not yet a way for us to efficiently re-subscribe you if you unsubscribe.
 Our email provider, Mandrill,